Green Partnerships & Certifications

 How We Reduce Our Carbon Footprint

-At our Portland studio, we use 100% green power, but we don't have a green power option at our warehouse, so we partnered with Carbonfund!
-Using their online calculators, we estimated the impact from our energy use, paper use, shipping to us, shipping to you, company travel, plus employee commuting - and for 2016 we offset 100% of our calculated 36 tonne carbon footprint, plus an additional 10 tonnes for good measure.
+Using their online calculators, we estimated the impact of our energy use, paper use, shipping to us, shipping to you, company travel, plus employee commuting - and for each year we offset 100% of our calculated carbon footprint, plus an additional 10 tonnes just to be sure.

-Fun Fact: Our average shipment weighs 2.62 lbs and travels 1000 miles, which works out to about 6 oz of CO2 to offset!
-We offset every mile of shipping for each and every shipment we make.
+Fun Fact: Our average shipment travels 1000 miles and we offset every mile of shipping for each and every shipment we make.

-- For our notebooks, we were adamant that the paper be fountain-pen friendly, and feel nice to write on, but we were also unwilling to use virgin pulp.
-Luckily, we've got a great partnership with our manufacturer, and through this we were able to secure a high-quality, 100% recycled, FSC-certified paper in both 80 gsm and 100gsm paper weights.
+- For our notebooks, we are constantly looking for the greenest paper option.
+Luckily, we've got a great partnership with our manufacturer, and through this we were able to secure a high-quality, 100% recycled paper.

 - In order to be protected on shelves and in shipping, our art prints, screen printed notebooks, and greeting cards all need to be packed in transparent sleeves.
 Usually these sleeves are clear plastic that ends up piling up in landfills, and we really didn't like that option.
 After a good bit of searching, we found a compostable plastic option made from plants!
 Instead of sitting around forever and ever, the sleeves we use compost in 15 weeks at a commercial composting facility.

-- Our greeting cards are completely made in the USA and are printed on FSC certified card stock with a 100% recycled paper envelope.
-It makes our costs a bit higher, but we don't pass those costs on to our customers, we just consider it a cost of doing responsible business.
+- Our greeting cards and envelopes are 100% recycled paper.
+It makes our costs a bit higher, but we don't pass those costs on to our customers, we just consider it the cost of doing responsible business.

 - Our tote bags are manufactured using 100% recycled cotton canvas.
 Recycled cotton comes from the scrap material that would normally be discarded, but instead is carded and spun into new threads that can then become our totes!